 Description: This course is an introduction to empirical development economics.
 Topics will focus on some constraint or missing market in developing countries such as credit and insurance; education, labor markets, and migration; health; and institutions.
 We will emphasize identification and model differentiation using IV, randomization, structural models, and non-parametric approaches.

-Description: This course provides an introduction to international finance, spanning from the classic puzzles to current research.
+Description: The course provides an introduction to international finance, spanning from the classic puzzles to current research.
 It is designed for Ph.D. students in their second year or later, and provides an overview of theory and empirical tools for conducting research in this field.
 We study two overarching themes: First, exchange rate dynamics and second, international risk sharing and financial integration.

 ECON 8873 Empirical Methods in Macro/Finance